 Your buying team has increased by another very persuasive saleswoman.
-Always suggest that the better half be present if there is a slightest inkling that the car can be purchased.
+Always suggest that the better half be present if there is the slightest inkling that the car can be purchased.

-If he doesn't want to sell, ask if he knows someone else who has one like his.
-Often you will find that people who have beetles, may know someone else.
-This is of course is just a ploy, to get him to understand that you are ready to buy and he shouldn't miss this opportunity to sell.
+If he doesn't want to sell, ask if he knows someone else who has another VW Beetle like his.
+Often you will find that people who have Beetles, may know someone else.
+This is of course, just a ploy, to get him to understand that you are ready to buy and he shouldn't miss this opportunity to sell.

-How often does the golden goose, that's you, arrive on the front lawn wanting to buy something that has been forgotten about for sometime.
+How often does the golden goose, that's you, arrive on the front lawn wanting to buy something that has been forgotten about for quite some time?

 Ask the owner what he thinks his car is worth.
 He will say, something like, "I saw one at a VW car show and they were asking $25,000!"